Ahtesham18112011/VSDSquadron_FM/README.md

  Form Factor:
 – Compact design with all pins accessible, perfect for fast prototyping and embedded applications

+> [!CAUTION]
+> To avoid causing any damage or malfunctions, it is important to be mindful of the following pointswhen handling or operating the board: To prevent any damage, make sure to handle the board while taking electrostatic discharge(ESD) precautions.
+Power down the board by disconnecting the board from USB port.

 #### How to run a project in the FPGA board?
 Follow the steps to run a project: